SchweizerischeBundesbahnen/ch.sbb.polarion.extension.interceptor-manager.hook-samples/hook-samples/module-save-time-logger/README.md

 # Hook sample for Polarion Interceptor extension

-This hook writes to log module save time.
+This hook writes module save time to log.